 Oh, yeah.
 I see you rolling your eyes at me.

 "Aubrey!
 Don't you know better than this by now?"

 We arrived for our 3:30 appointment promptly at 3:35

 As a home-schooler, I find I frequently forget about school zones and how they will affect my travel time.
 Anyone else struggle with this?

-I was slightly surprised when the receptionist called me by name.
+I was slightly surprised when the receptionist called me by name the moment we walked through the door.
 We've been with this doctor for less than a year and honestly haven't spent a lot of time there, thank goodness!
 I smiled and hoped it's just her fantastic memory that brought my name to her mind so easily and not the shenanigans we are so capable of...

 Y'all, I was tired walking into this thing.
 I allowed the boys go to the play area where Daniel zeroed in on the only talking toy and hit the same button over and over and over and over and over...

 You get what I'm saying.
 I know you do.

 The girls gravitated to the complete opposite side of the waiting room and sat on a couch to look at books quietly.